YinHK-gameDev/unity-learn/camera & render pipelines/README.md

 ![](./prespective.png)

 ### Target display
 A camera has up to 8 target display settings.
 The camera can be controlled to render to one of up to 8 monitors.
 This is supported only on PC, Mac and Linux.
 In Game View the chosen display in the Camera Inspector will be shown.

+### Render Texture
+This will place the camera’s view onto a Texture that can then be applied to another object.
+This makes it easy to create sports arena video monitors, surveillance cameras, reflections etc.